Dates: August 1-3, 2014

 • Kids Carnival

-In a city that loves its food as much as it loves its music and art, Chicago's Taste of Latin America makes it's debut in 2013.
+In a city that loves its food as much as it loves its music and art, Chicago’s Taste of Latin America combines it all to give an authentic cultural experience.

 The Taste of Latin America has been in planning Taste of Latin America stages for three years, and was conceived in response to the rapid growth of this cuisine's popularity in Chicago.

-As of September 2011, Metromix lists 466 Latin American restaurants in Chicago's metro and more are applying for permits each month.
-Plans are underway to convert a factory building on the 3200 block of Armitage Avenue into a Latin American Restaurant Row that will feature high quality restaurants, art and live entertainment.
+As of November 2013, Metromix lists 477 Latin American restaurants in Chicago's metro and more are applying for permits each month.
+Plans are underway to convert a factory building on a block of West Armitage Avenue into a Latin American Restaurant Row that will feature high quality restaurants, art and live entertainment.

 Alderman Roberto Maldonado of the 26th Ward is spearheading the restaurant complex project, and it's flagship event, The Taste of Latin America.